- Committee on Space Research (COSPAR)

 To identify participants for training, open calls for pre-proposals are launched.
 Representatives of successful pre-proposals are invited to participate in training workshops, following which participants are given 2-3 months to develop full proposals.
 Successful full proposals will receive 2-year research grants (see below).
 The training is an integral part of the grants in order to ensure that early career scientists have the necessary skills and knowledge to develop integrated research proposals and undertake this type of research.
 The first training workshop took place on 3-7 October 2016 in Nairobi 2016.
 The second training event took place in Kampala, at Makerere University, on 28 August- 1 September 2017.

 In total, three training workshops will take place during the course of the programme.
 These will be delivered by ISC in partnership with ICSU ROA and NASAC and other relevant institutions in Africa.

 The programme will provide two-year collaborative research grants (90 000 EUR each/2years) to foster research collaboration on global sustainability at the regional level by linking early career scientists across disciplines and countries.
 These grants will also support research co-design and co-production with stakeholders.

 Only participants of the training activities on integrated research (see above) will be eligible to apply for the grants.
-The first batch of successful projects will be announced at the beginning of 2017, following the first training event and submission of full proposals.

 After 5 years, the programme aims to consolidate a network of over 30 integrated research projects on global sustainability.
 The research produced by these projects should provide the evidence and create tools to support decision-making on complex sustainability challenges in Africa.
 The knowledge will also be used to inform intergovernmental policy processes (e.g. Agenda 2030, the Sendai Framework on Disaster Risk Reduction, Habitat III, IPCC and others).